JBines/Set-AADAUDynamic/README.md

 .PARAMETER GroupsAdministrator
 The GroupsAdministrator Switch enables the Groups Administrator role for administrative permissions.

+.PARAMETER AutomationPSCredential
+The AutomationPSCredential parameter defines the automation account that should be used.
+Please note that this requires basic authnetication and is not prefered.
+Please consider using AutomationPSCertificate & AutomationPSConnection

-.PARAMETER AutomationCertificate
+.PARAMETER AutomationPSCertificate
- The AutomationCertificate parameter defines which Azure Automation Certificate you would like to use which grants access to Exchange Online.
+ The AutomationCertificate parameter defines which Azure Automation Certificate you would like to use which grants access to Azure AD.
+Parameter must be used with -AutomationPSConnection.

-.PARAMETER LocalCertificate
- The LocalCertificate parameter defines the Thumbprint ID of the locally installed certificate which grants access to Azure AD.

-.PARAMETER AzureADAppId
+.PARAMETER AutomationPSConnection
-The EXOAppId parameter specifies the application ID of the service principal.
-Parameter must be used with -AzureADAutomationCertificate.
+ The AutomationPSConnection parameter defines the connection details such as AppID, Tenant ID.
+Parameter must be used with -AutomationPSCertificate.

-.PARAMETER AzureADTenantId
-The AzureADTenantId parameter You must specify the TenantId parameter to authenticate as a service principal or when using Microsoft account.
-Populate by using the Tenant GUID.

 .EXAMPLE
 Set-AADUDRoleGroups -AADAdminUnit '7b7c4926-c6d7-4ca8-9bbf-5965751022c2' -UserGroup '0e55190c-73ee-e811-80e9-005056a31be6' -AdminGroup '0e55190c-73ee-e811-80e9-005056a3' -HelpDeskAdministrator